-When I tell you that your iPhone (and your iPad) is both an asset and a liability when you’re traveling, that’s a huge understatement.
-On a tour, you have to take care of your iPhone.
-In return, it can help you take care of yourself in a variety of ways.
+We’ve compiled something that we hope resembles an “essential list” for people traveling with iPhones and iPads.
+If you are an iPhone user on tour, read this iPhone Travel Guide.
+When I tell you that your iPhone (and your iPad) is both an asset and a liability when you’re traveling, that’s a vast understatement.
+On tour, you have to take care of your iPhone.
+In return, it can help you take care of yourself in various ways.

 Check out our post on the best iPhone power banks for tourists here.

-#2.
-Battery Cases for iPhone
+2. Battery Cases for iPhone

 Here’s a list of some cool iPhone/iPad travel kit bags.

-#5.
-Travel Apps: Offline Maps
+8. Travel Apps: Offline Maps

-#6.
-Travel Apps: Tour Planners
+9. Travel Apps: Tour Planners

 Check out some cool travel planner apps for the iPhone here.